Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Application to Indian Rural Social Networks

-In this section, we analyze the impact of participation in savings self-help groups (SHGs) on financial behavior, using microfinance data from rural Indian villages provided by \citet{banerjee2013diffusion}.
-The dataset was collected from a survey conducted in 75 villages in Karnataka, India.
-The survey included a village-level questionnaire on leadership, a full household census, and a detailed follow-up individual demographic survey based on stratified sampling by religion and geographic sublocation.
+In this section, we analyze the microfinance data on rural Indian villages from \citet{banerjee2013diffusion} to study the impact of participation in savings self-help groups (SHGs) on financial behavior.
+The dataset was collected from a survey conducted in 75 villages in Karnataka, India. which included a village-level questionnaire on leadership, a full household census, and a detailed follow-up individual demographic survey based on stratified sampling by religion and geographic sublocation.
 In addition, socioeconomic interactions between the subsampled individuals were captured in a 12-dimensional multilayer network, where each layer corresponded to a different type of relationship.

-In 37 of the surveyed villages, additional financial information was collected, including savings, SHG participation, and outstanding loans.
+In 37 of the surveyed villages, additional financial information was collected, including SHG participation and outstanding loans.
 Using these villages, \citet{khatami2024graph} examined the causal effect of SHG participation on financial risk tolerance, measured by the presence of outstanding loans.
-We extend their analysis by investigating not only the average direct and spillover effects across the population, but also how these effects vary with both the intervention and network characteristics of units, providing insights into the heterogeneity of causal effects across the social network.
+We expand on their analysis by investigating not only the average direct and spillover effects across the population, but also how these effects vary with both the intervention and network characteristics of units.
+We define the interference network $\mathcal{G}$ by combining information from 7 layers (relationship types) of the surveyed network, following \citet{khatami2024graph}.

-We define the interference network $\mathcal{G}$ following \citet{khatami2024graph}.
-The interference network have the same node set as the observed multilayer network (i.e., the subsampled villagers), and the edge set is formed by the union of the following network layers: `those who visit the respondent's home', `those whose homes the respondent visits', `kin in the village', `nonrelatives with whom the respondent socializes', `those to whom the respondent would lend money', `those from whom the respondent would borrow material goods', and `those with whom the respondent prays'.
-The network interference assumption (\cref{assmp:network_interference}) is posited based on $\mathcal{G}$.